-It is not helpful to overprotect the ears from everyday sounds like riding in a car or going to the grocery store.
+It is not helpful to overprotect the ears from every day sounds like riding in a car or going to the grocery store.
 Avoiding everyday sounds or using hearing protection in these situations can heighten the central nervous system’s response to normal levels of sound, making them seem much louder than they really are produced.
-This can inevitably lead to hyperacusis, or hyper-sensitivity to sound in addition to tinnitus.
+This can inevitably lead to hyperacusis or hypersensitivity to sound in addition to tinnitus.

 Any sudden drop in hearing or major change in hearing abilities should be considered a medical emergency.
 Studies show that if someone has a sudden loss of hearing in one or both ears and is treated in the first 72 hours of onset, they often can reverse the loss; however, if the treatment is not administered until weeks after onset, the loss of hearing is typically permanent and irreversible.
 If the sudden loss is due to an infection or viral attack of the inner ear, antibiotics and/or steroids may be prescribed that can help, but typically only if administered rather quickly after the symptoms first appear.
 Sudden loss of hearing may also be present with debilitating vertigo or chronic dizziness.
 Although many people want to “wait-it-out” at home in bed, this is probably the worst thing we can do since diagnosis and treatment work best immediately following the onset of symptoms.
 If this happens to you, get to Urgent Care or an ER as soon as possible!

-5. Stick with tinnitus treatment with tinnitus experts for at least a year, possibly 18-24 months depending on your unique situation.
+Stick with tinnitus treatment with tinnitus experts for at least a year, possibly 12 – 24 months depending on your unique situation.
 Tinnitus typically does not develop overnight and therefore cannot be reversed that easily in most cases.
 Tinnitus Retraining Therapy is not difficult; it just requires persistence and patience.
 TRT is a process, but the long-term benefits of preventing louder tinnitus perception or more disturbance to the tinnitus are key outcomes that are important to consider even if we feel the tinnitus is unchanged.
 If the tinnitus is not increasing in volume over time, and we are reacting less to its presence, we know we are experiencing less of a nervous system response to the tinnitus, which is essential to the process of finding relief.